MatanKronfeld1/geometric_agorithms/quadtree.md

 ---

-Z order and Q order
+# Dynamic quadtrees #

-Here we show how to store compressed quadtrees using any data-structure for ordered sets.
+We would want to store the information of quadtrees in any data-structure for **ordered sets**. (for example, red black trees)
 The idea is to define an order on the compressed quadtree nodes and then store the compressed nodes in a data-structure for ordered sets.
-We show how to perform basic operations using this representation.
-In particular, we show how to perform insertions and deletions.
-This provides us with a simple implementation of dynamic compressed quadtrees.
+Then, we will be able to show how to perform basic operations using this representation, In particular, how to perform insertions and deletions.
 We start our discussion with regular quadtrees and later on discuss how to handle compressed quadtrees.

 ---